raynamharris/DissociationTest/markdownfiles/03_CognitionTest.md

     DEGes <- as.data.frame(DEGes) # convert matrix to dataframe
     DEGes$rownames <- rownames(DEGes)  # add the rownames to the dataframe

-    DEGes$padjmin <- with(DEGes, pmin(padjTreatmentavoidableunavoidable, padjRegionCA1DG ,padjRegionCA3DG, padjRegionCA1CA3 )) # put the min pvalue in a new column
+    DEGes$padjmin <- with(DEGes, pmin(padjTreatmenttrainedyoked, padjRegionCA1DG ,padjRegionCA3DG, padjRegionCA1CA3 )) # put the min pvalue in a new column
     DEGes <- DEGes %>% filter(padjmin < 0.1)

     rownames(DEGes) <- DEGes$rownames